Table of Contents

 Introduction to Identity Security

 Identity security is a combination of tools, technologies and processes that secure digital and personal identities from fraud, theft and misuse.
 It ensures that people are who they say they are and that only authorized users can access systems and information.
-The rise in remote work, cloud technologies and third-party applications has significantly expanded attack surfaces, making identity one of the most targeted and vulnerable areas for organizations.

 Moreover, artificial intelligence is increasingly being leveraged by cybercriminals to make identity threats even more effective.
 So it’s hardly surprising that nearly 78% of organizations experienced an identity-related cyberattack in the last 12 months.